-Upon completion of the Sport Management Program of study, students will be able to:
+Upon completion of the major program of study in Sport Management, students will be able to:

-- 1. Analyze complex legal, economic, ethical, social issues/challenges in the field of sport management by effectively utilizing essential concepts and theories in sport management. - 2.
-Apply sport management knowledge and related skills in a real world project in the field of sport management or related fields - 3.
-Learn how to inquire further and construct knowledge
+- 1. Analyze complex organizational, managerial, economic, legal, and ethical issues in the field of sport management by effectively utilizing essential concepts and theories in sport management - 2.
+Apply marketing, communication, sociocultural, and financial sport management concepts and their associated skills in a real world project in the field of sport management - 3.
+Engage in disciplinary research for the purpose of inquiring and developing ideas, collecting and analyzing data, and producing results